comsyslab/SGSim/README.md

 SCNSL simulator for Server&lt;->Building&lt;->Appliances hierarchy

 # To run the simulator
-1. Install SystemC Network Simulation library.
+1. Install SystemC Network Simulation library `https://sourceforge.net/projects/scnsl/` .
 2. replace tests folder with the one in the repository.
 3. compile and execute SG_m_n example.
 4. pass the number of buildings and appliances as arguments to ./SG\_m_n